 Built in the 1920s, it had been a place to see and be seen.
 Movie stars like Esther Williams and Johnny Weissmuller of Tarzan fame regularly stopped by to enjoy the swimming, gondolas, and orchestras.

 HistoryMiami offers an array of exhibits, featuring the 10,000 years of history that has transpired in Miami.
 The museum offers family fun days with crafts, music, and storytelling the second Saturday of every month.

 You can also join one of 30 coach, boat cruise, and eco-walking tours to explore the waterways, neighborhoods, architecture, and history of Miami.
 Learn about and explore Little Havana or check out the interesting history of Stiltsville, where a series of colorful wooden houses were built on the flats of Biscayne Bay inside Biscayne National Park.

 Take in a Show

 The Adrienne Arsht Center for the Performing Arts is known for bringing Broadway shows to Miami.
-While some of those shows are great for kids, there will also be special children's performances like puppet shows and kid-friendly musicals.
-In the summer, the Arsht center brings older kids together for Camp Broadway, a theater camp for children ages 10 to 17.
+While some of those shows are great for kids, there are special children's performances like puppet shows and kid-friendly musicals.
+During the summer, the Arsht center brings older kids together for Camp Broadway, a theater camp for children ages 10 to 17.

 Climb a Lighthouse